 Nose

-Delicate, nuanced aromas of wild berries, cut grass, and dried violets
+Delicate, distinct aromas of small wild berries, freshly cut grass, and dried violets

 Palate

-Rich and elegant, with magnificent balance and charm, featuring a lovely mineral precision; it perfectly blends its fruity notes of black cherry and blackberry with a silky texture and a long, concentrated finish
+Rich and elegant, with magnificent balance and charm, and beautiful mineral precision; it perfectly combines its fruity notes of black cherry and blackberry with a silky texture and a long, concentrated finish

 Serve